noaman2005/xolabs/backend/README.md

 # XO Labs Backend (AWS SAM)

 This directory contains the AWS SAM backend for XO Labs.
-It exposes a REST API for auth, workspaces, channels, and messages using Lambda + API Gateway + DynamoDB + Cognito.
+It exposes a REST API for authentication, workspaces, channels, and messages using Lambda, API Gateway, DynamoDB, and Cognito.

 ## Tech Stack